communitiesuk/core-design-history/app/posts/2021-08-13-alpha-plus-ur-round-three.md

 ### We found that:

-* all users immediately clicked the Start Button – so is this page the best place to help users transition to the new service?
+* All users immediately clicked the "Start now" button, and didn't stop to read the content.
+This led us to question if this page is the best place to tell users about the new service.
+Maybe there's a better place to do this?
-* the page doesn’t mention "CORE" – some users said it wasn't clear that they'd be "logging a CORE"
+* The page doesn’t mention "CORE" anywhere.
+Some users said it wasn't clear that they'd be "logging a CORE".
+Even though it's usually a manager who will introduce a user to "CORE" it might be useful to what CORE is for.
+In fact, one of our participants said this exact thing.
-* Users mentioned it would be their manager’s responsibility to explain what CORE is, why they do it and how to do it.
-* One user mentioned it would be useful to know why they have to do CORE on this page (for new users)

 ### So we decided to:

-* story
-* story
+*